Weaponized Roman Candles - CS184

 Fireworks: The firework particles are simualated using custom physics code by solving ordinary differential equations via Euler integration.
 The explosion and fragment settling physics are complete.
 Each particle (ejecta) is hashed so that they can be used as light sources in the fragment shader.
 The fragment shader and ejecta hasher are essentially finished, but one thing to note is that the fragment shaders do not work with compute buffers.
 So instead, we used a 3d texture to mark the closest particle to all points in the scene close enough to be lit by a particle.

 Smoke: We can currently add a sphere of smoke to the screen and diffuse it using our custom compute shaders.
-Using the Navier Stokes equation for fluid dynamics, we are in the process of implementing advection based on velocity, temperature, and pressure fields; and also bouyant and vorticity force. u t = ( u ) u 1 ρ p + f Where u is velocity, ρ is pressure, ρ is density, and f are other external forces.
+Using the Navier Stokes equation for fluid dynamics, we are in the process of implementing advection based on velocity, temperature, and pressure fields; and also bouyant and vorticity force.
+Where is velocity, is pressure, is density, and are other external forces.

 Point light rendering on the smoke has been implemented as well.